nodejsafrica/workshoppers/2. working with variables/README.md

-# Working with Variables.
+# Working with Variables

 [![Node.js Africa](https://img.shields.io/badge/node.js%20africa-contributor-green.svg)](http://github.com/nodejsafrica/team-nodejs-africa)

-A variable is container that holds or store values or data.
-JavaScript variables are typical declared with the following keywords.
+A variable is a container that holds or store values or data.
+JavaScript variables are typically declared with the following keywords.
 - var
 - let
 - const

-## Variable and Variables declaration.
+## Variable and Variables declaration

 - Variables declared with the *var* keyword can be redeclared or altered over and over and over again, without having *syntax* errors.
 This deceleration pattern is more familiar in ES5.
 - Variables declared with the *const* keyword cannot be redeclared or altered in a JavaScript file, doing this will result to *syntax* errors.
 This declaration pattern is more familiar in ES6 and above.